hazelcast/hazelcast/hazelcast-documentation/src/MapEntryProcessor.md

     EntryBackupProcessor<K, V> getBackupProcessor();
 }
 ```

-If your code is modifying the data then you should also provide a processor for backup entries:
+If your code is modifying the data, then you should also provide a processor for backup entries:

 ```
 public interface EntryBackupProcessor<K, V> extends Serializable {